Feilli/craftmine/README.md

 This project uses CMake to generate project files.
 Use the following commands to create a build directory and generate project files for your specific build system.
 This will also pull all the necessary build dependencies (GLFW, GLAD, GLM, FreeType).

+Before cloning the project, make sure that your system supports *OpenGL 4.6*.

 ```
 mkdir build
 cd build
 cmake ..
 ```

+NOTE: To build GLAD you might need to install Python Jinja2 package.

 ## About This Demo